-People need to have a plan to achieve long term financial goals.
+To achieve long term financial goals, it’s important to have a solid financial plan.
 If you think preparing a financial plan is burdensome, you can keep it simple.
 A tool many are discovering to be a useful budgeting method is the 50/30/20 rule.

-The rule does not require you to do detailed planning.
-Instead, you allocate specific percentages of your disposable income to needs, wants and savings.
+This rule does not require you to do detailed planning.
+Instead, you allocate specific percentages of your disposable income to needs, wants, and savings.
 By sticking to the budget, you can increase the chances of reaching your financial objectives.

-The proponent of the 50/30/20 is U.S. Senator Elizabeth Warren.
+U.S. Senator Elizabeth Warren first came up with the 50/30/20 rule.
 She was already writing books about money before being elected.
-In 2005, she wrote “All Your Worth: The Ultimate Money Plan” where the rule was introduced.
+In 2005, she wrote “All Your Worth: The Ultimate Money Plan” where this popular rule was introduced.
 Her book became a bestseller while the rule has become a hot personal finance practice.

 According to Senator Warren, the basic rule is to divide your after-tax (disposable) income and allocate your spending as follows:

 - 30% for wants, luxuries or desire